Updated June 2021

-Processing travel means coming back from a trip somewhere, reflecting on what you experienced, and learning how to continue taking from that trip and implementing what you just experienced into your life post trip.
+To process travel means to come back from a trip somewhere, reflecting on what you experienced, and learning how to continue taking from that trip, and implementing what you just experienced into your life post-trip.

 Play relaxing music

 Playing music in order to get your mind into a state of flow.

 When your mind is in a state of flow, it’s in a state of openness.